mehampson/grad-assignment/index.md

 ~~~

 (In the real world, you would probably want to model this academic program field as
-a subdocument on the student, which would give you much more granular detail and
+a [subdocument](https://mongoosejs.com/docs/subdocs.html) on the student,
+which would give you much more granular detail and allow for more than a single
-allow for more than a single program at a time.)
+program at a time.
+But subdocuments need validation too.)

 You don't have to define the ```enum``` array inline, either -- you can construct it
 somewhere more convenient and then just reference it on the field.
 For example,